 For contracts over $3 million, you must monitor whether your suppliers are delivering their SME and Sustainability Criteria commitments.
 Suppliers must report on these commitments, including providing monthly reports on SMEs involved in delivering the contract.

-If you engage NGO suppliers to deliver human services, you must require them to report on:
+If you engage a non-government organisation (NGO) suppliers to deliver human services, you must require them to report on:

 - the location of where their services are delivered

 - the local government authority where the service user resides.